 How to move elderly who can’t stand from bed to wheelchair

-When transferring a person who cannot walk from a bed to a wheelchair, it is essential to use a shifting board and a wheelchair with armrests that can be flipped back.
+When transferring a person who cannot walk from a bed to a wheelchair, it is essential to use a transfer board and a wheelchair with armrests that can be flipped back.

-A shifting board will allow elderly wheelchair users who can’t stand to transfer to the wheelchair with ease.
+A transfer board will allow elderly wheelchair users who can’t stand to transfer to the wheelchair with ease.
 Source: Karma Medical Taiwan; Karma Academy

 The methods described in this blog are designed to accommodate the different levels of the wheelchair user.
 We don’t want to encourage those who cannot stand to stand-up in order to transfer into a wheelchair.
 Instead, we designed wheelchairs with features that will aid wheelchair transfer and a method suitable for users and carers alike.